DesislavaNaydenova/PP4_OurFamilyRestaurant/README.md

 ## Credits

-- For the structure of the README.md file [GitHub: Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md)
+- For the structure of the README.md file: [GitHub: Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md)
+- For the basic information and guidance: [CodeInstitute](https://learn.codeinstitute.net/)
+- For correcting typos and helping by solving small issues: [ChatGPT](https://chatgpt.com/)

 👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)